tylerblakeman/liri-node-app/README.md

 <div align ="center"><h1>liri-node-app</h1></div>

-Liri is a command line node application that uses multiple APIs to request information from OMDB, Spotify, and Bands in your town.
-Commands are entered as an argument while using liri.\s\s
+Liri is a command line node application that uses multiple APIs to request information from OMDB, Spotify, and Bands In Town.
+Commands are entered as an argument while using node to execute Liri and responses are logged to the console.

 ## Table of Contents